- Students will discover that the hydrologic cycle is an interaction among the atmosphere, the hydrosphere, and the lithosphere.

 About the Lesson

 In this lesson, students will use an interactive model of the hydrologic cycle to observe which states of water exist in each phase.
 Students will change average global atmospheric temperature using a slider to observe the effects on sea level and storm events.
+A guided lesson video(optional) is also available for this activity.
+The video is targeted at students and designed to help guide them through the interactive exploration and the concepts covered within.
+(It may also be helpful for teachers who may be using the activity for the first time.)

 As a result, students will: